50 Bottled Drinks to Always Leave on Grocery Store Shelves

 When you need to quench your thirst, not just any drink will do.
 Even though some drinks, particularly juices and teas, might sound refreshing and even healthy, don't be fooled.
 See, they are often loaded with sugars and preservatives and really aren't good for you, at all.
 Yes, they are simply unhealthy drinks you might not even be aware of how bad they actually are for you.

 The next time you make a trip to the grocery store, be sure to avoid these 50 unhealthy drinks, all of which are some of the worst options on the market.
 When in doubt, it's never a bad idea to sip on some water!
-And while you're making healthier changes, be sure to try out these 21 Best Healthy Cooking Hacks of All Time, too.
+And if you're looking for the best thing to drink every day check out The #1 Best Juice to Drink Every Day, Says Science.

 Welch's Grape Juice

 Karen Graham, RD, CDE, says that bottled fruit juices are one of the worst beverages for individuals trying to lose weight, noting that the word "unsweetened" throws people off.
 "Beware, 'unsweetened' means no sugar added but it does not mean sugar-free," Graham says.
 "When fruit is blended up or squeezed out of a fruit, what you are left with is the fruit sugar but virtually none of the good whole fiber."